AdobeDocs/campaign.en/help/v8/start/campaign-faq-comprehensive.md

 +++ What are the limitations of Campaign v8?

-Campaign v8 introduces architectural changes (particularly in FFDA deployments) that bring significant performance improvements but also some differences from Campaign Classic v7.
-Understanding these helps plan migrations and set appropriate expectations.
+Campaign v8 brings significant performance improvements but has some architectural differences from Campaign Classic v7, especially in FFDA deployments.

-**Main v8 considerations:**
+**Key considerations:**

-* **FFDA architecture** - Enterprise deployments use cloud database (Snowflake) with different data access patterns
+* **FFDA architecture** - Uses cloud database (Snowflake) with different data access patterns
-* **Unit updates** - Data updates should be done in workflows, not through APIs or direct database access
+* **Data updates** - Should be done in workflows, not via direct database access
-* **Real-time writes** - Optimized for batch operations rather than high-frequency individual updates
+* **Batch-optimized** - Optimized for batch operations rather than high-frequency individual updates
-* **Data model** - Some schema customizations require different approaches
-* **External database access** - FDA (Federated Data Access) configuration differs from v7

-**Features not available in FFDA deployments:**

-* Surveys (available in standard v8 deployments)
-* Marketing Resource Management (MRM)
+* **Not available in FFDA** - Surveys, Marketing Resource Management (MRM), some specific connectors
-* Some specific connector configurations

-**Migration considerations:**

-* Custom code using direct database writes needs refactoring
-* API integrations may require adaptation for batch processing
+**Migration impact:** Custom code using direct database writes needs refactoring; API integrations may need adaptation for batch processing.
-* Workflows should follow FFDA best practices for data operations
-* Testing is essential to validate custom developments

-**Important:** These limitations are evolving as Adobe continues enhancing v8.
-Consult the latest documentation for current status and roadmap.
+These limitations are evolving as Adobe enhances v8.
+Consult latest documentation for current status.

-**Related topics:**

 [Campaign v7 to v8 migration](../start/v7-to-v8.md#limitations) | [FFDA architecture](../architecture/enterprise-deployment.md)